 Reviewing project financial reports and adopting ways to scale back costs, It is crucial for service-based firms to induce insights to stay competitive.

-Financial analysis is usually completed as an example of the financial merits of projects by assessing their past, present, or future value.
+So, Financial analysis is an example of the financial merits of projects by assessing their past, present, or future value.

-Financial managers act as a bridge between Project Management and Operations, where important business decisions are made.
+Hence, Financial managers act as a bridge between Project Management and Operations.

 While project managers keep an eye on the project’s budget, financial managers look at the profit margins of all projects and analyze the company’s performance under a particular period.